Dutch Oven Daddy

 Can I use a different potato?

-Can I use diced frozen potatoes or hash browns?
+Can I use frozen potatoes or hash browns?

-Of course!
-We've made this using frozen sweet potatoes that come diced and with potatoes O'Brien which have onions and peppers.
-If using frozen potatoes, we recommend adding them AFTER the meat has been cooked, as they will not need nearly as long to cook as raw potatoes do.
+Of course.
+We have made this using frozen sweet potatoes that come diced and with potatoes O'Brien which have onions and peppers.
+If using frozen potatoes, add them AFTER the meat has been cooked, as they need less cooking time than raw potatoes.

 Can I use bacon instead of sausage?